MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ms.date: 8/19/2024
 ---

-# Viva Glint 360 feedback program - subject experience (preview)
+# Viva Glint 360 feedback program - subject experience

 > [!NOTE]
 > This feature is available beginning on 8/24/2024.